EsotericSoftware/spine-runtimes/spine-starling/README.md

 ## Spine version

-spine-starling works with data exported from the latest Spine version.
+spine-starling works with data exported from the latest, non-beta Spine version.

 spine-starling supports all Spine features.